serendipyty/examples/README.md

-# examples
+# Examples
-Various example files
+Various Jupyter notebooks and Python scripts which allow you to discover the features of Serendipyty.